vaeezal/ERPFIS/README.md

 <b>About Platform Used </b>

 Microsoft visual studio 2017, SQL Server Express 2016.
-Frame worked used are ASP.NET MVC 5, C#, Dapper, Entity Framework as ORM and Repository Pattern.
+Framework used are ASP.NET MVC 5, C#, Dapper, Entity Framework as ORM and Repository Pattern.
 ELMAH included in packages

 <b> Login credentials with Password </b>